UWPCE-PythonCert/Py300/source/decorators_contextmanagers.rst

 What makes a context manager:

-- The with statement was designed to simplify the try/finally pattern.
+- The with statement, designed to simplify the try/finally pattern.
 - Uses __enter__ and __exit__ for creating context manager

-Therefor, just like for a try/finally block, keep the code in the context manager to the minimum that needs to be there.
+Therefore, just like for a try/finally block, keep the code in the context manager to the minimum that needs to be there.

 Examples/decorators/context_manager.py